tengxiao-song/CVD/readme.md

 # Cardiovascular Disease Risk Prediction Kaggle Project (Python, Scikit-Learn)

-- Applied machine learning algorithms over CDC’s 2021 BRFSS dataset containing over 300,000 instances and 19 features.
-- Conducted data wrangling using one-hot encoding, principal component analysis, and k-folds validations.
-- Employed logistic regression, random forest, and XGBoost for predictions with GridSearchCV for hyper-parameter tuning.
-- Evaluated models’ performance using confusion matrix and Area Under the Receiver Operating Characteristic curve.
-The ultimate model has a recall score of 0.93 and AUROC of 0.82.
+In this Kaggle project, machine learning algorithms were applied to analyze the CDC’s 2021 BRFSS dataset, consisting of over 300,000 instances and 19 features.
+The project involved extensive data wrangling using techniques such as one-hot encoding, principal component analysis, and k-folds validations.
+Predictive modeling utilized logistic regression, random forest, and XGBoost, with hyper-parameter tuning performed using GridSearchCV.
+Model performance was evaluated through metrics such as confusion matrix and Area Under the Receiver Operating Characteristic curve, resulting in a final model with a recall score of 0.93 and an AUROC of 0.82.